quburty/vvueing/README.md

 # vvueing

-this is copy-app of instagram.
+This is copy-app of instagram.
 Used Vue3 Framework.

 ## initial screen